-Investing money can seem a little bit complex and daunting at first, especially if you’re new to the idea of actually saving in any way shape or form!
-However, plenty people up and down the country have made brilliant returns on shrewd investments without having too much risk to their bank balance.
+Investing money can seem a little bit complex and daunting at first, especially if you’re completely new to the idea of actually saving or investing in any way shape or form!
+However, plenty people have made brilliant returns on shrewd investments without having too much risk to their bank balance.

 Therefore, online investing has only gotten more and more popular.
 With the internet having opened things up on a colossal scale in various ways, no longer is investing money something that only people who already have lots of money can do.
-You can now invest any money you have with the right people in just a few minutes.
+You can now invest any amounts of money with the right platform in just a few minutes.
 Even if you only have a small lump sum or can only afford a small regular monthly payment.

 If you are completely new to investing and are not ready to start looking at picking your own funds or shares then there area number of reputable services available these days that will take all the complications out by offering simple managed and ready made investment options.
 Meaning all you have to decide on is your risk level.

-However, please remember if you currently have debt then investing on any level may not be right for you and you may want to consider paying down debt before looking to invest any money.
+However, please remember if you currently have debt then investing on any level may not be right for you and you may want to consider paying down debt first before looking to start investing any amount money.

 5 Ways to Start Investing with Small Amounts of Money

 You don’t have to be earning lots of money to start investing.
 The beauty of making money from regular investments means you may often only need to put small amounts away here and there, whatever you are able to afford.
 Here are five great tips to get you started if money’s looking tight.